biocodellc/ontology-data-pipeline/README.md

     be used to triplify the preprocessed data:

     NOTE: Wherever there is a uri expressed in any of the following files, you have the option of using ontology label substitution.
     If the uri is of the format `{label name here}`, the appropriate uri will be substituted from the provided ontology.
-See the [OntoPilot Documentation](https://github.com/stuckyb/ontopilot/wiki/Ontology-development#column-names-for-all-ontology-entities) for details term identifier abbreviations.
+See the [ROBOT](http://robot.obolibrary.org/) for details term identifier abbreviations.

     1. [entity.csv](#entity.csv)
     2. [mapping.csv](#mapping.csv)